medialab/xan/docs/cookbook/dates.md

 xan map 'local_time.ymd() as year_month_day' dates.csv | xan freq -s year_month_day -A | xan hist -D
 ```

-This way, you immediatly notice the fact that there is no line in your dataset on March 18 and 19.
+This way, you immediately notice the fact that there is no line in your dataset on March 18 and 19.

 ```
 2022-02-25 |2   2.17%|■■■■■■■■■                            |